 - The wireless charging mat for mobile phones is extremely convenient.

 - The food!
 JetBlue Mint food has always been very good, and I’m happy to report that it’s even better in this new update.
 There’s no airline in the US doing food better than JetBlue right now.
 Period.
+For proof of this (with pictures) I dare you to check out my JetBlue vs United comparison.

 - The new video screens are a huge upgrade from the old screens.
 These are larger, brighter, and much more responsive.

 - Service from the cabin crew was nothing short of spectacular.
 They were up and about for the entire flight, refilling drinks and making sure that everybody had what they needed.
+Stuff like that is why I rank JetBlue so highly on my list of the best domestic airlines.

 - All seats in the Mint cabin face inward (similar to what I experienced in Virgin Atlantic Upper Class in 2016).
 You’re going to have to crank your head around pretty far to look out the window.